contentful/apps/apps/mux/MARKETPLACE.md

-A Contentful UI extension that makes it simple to add beautiful streaming via [Mux](https://https://mux.com) to your [Contentful](https://contentful.com) project.
+A Contentful UI app that makes it simple to add beautiful streaming via [Mux](https://https://mux.com) to your [Contentful](https://contentful.com) project.
 Just install the extension, add the component to your content model, and you're good to go! 🙌🏾

 ## Setup